Computational relative entropy: Complexity-limited entanglement theory

 where the first equality follows by definition; the second from the fact that $\psi_n^{A_nB_n}$ is a pure state and that $\sigma_n^{A_nB_n}$ corresponds to the dephased version of $\psi_n^{A_nB_n}$, the last equality follows by a direct identity.
+We conclude by definition of the pseudo von Neumann entropy of entanglement, noting that the argument above works for any computationally indistinguishable pure state and hence for any sequence that approaches the infimum. \end{proof}